ziadoz/grokking-algorithms/notes.md

 O(n!) = super slow time

-Alogirthms aren't measured using speed, they're measured in the growth of the number of operations - called big O notation.
+Alogrithms aren't measured using speed, they're measured in the growth of the number of operations - called big O notation.

 Big O notation established the **worst** case run time.